earthhologenome/EHI_bioinformatics/README.md

 --conda-prefix /home/projects/ku-cbd/people/rapeis/0_Software/CONDA \
 --latency-wait 600
 ```

+I recommend adding the `--dry-run` command to the above code initially, as this will let you figure out if everything is working as expected.

-I've written the pipeline such that it loads the required conda environments from a shared directory (no need to install the environment each time you run it), and handles the requesting of optimised resources (RAM/CPUs) for each job based on the specific snakemake rule.
+I've written the pipeline such that it handles the requesting of optimised resources (RAM/CPUs) for each job based on the specific snakemake rule.
+The `--conda-prefix` snakemake option tells snakemake to look for conda environment in a particular directory, which saves having to reinstall them each time you run from a new directory.
+Note that the above path is only for Computerome 2.0 -- I'll setup a shared folder on Mjolnir when I get access soon.

 Here's a illustrative summary of each rule and it's input files and output files: